lilmayu/MayusJDAUtilities/README.md

 - You can also use [GitHub Releases](https://github.com/lilmayu/MayusJDAUtilities/releases) or [GitHub Packages](https://github.com/lilmayu/MayusJDAUtilities/packages/)

 ## Documentation

-### Downloading
-- Libraries are compiled with Java 8
-- Gradle (for older versions, replace "implementation" with "compile")
-    ```groovy
-    repositories {
-        mavenCentral()
-    }

-    dependencies {
-        implementation 'net.dv8tion:JDA:4.3.0_334' // Or newer version

-        implementation 'dev.mayuna:mayus-jda-utilities:2.0.3' // Change version to latest one
-        implementation 'dev.mayuna:mayus-library:1.0.2' // For miscellaneous things

-        // If you will be using #toJsonObject() methods ->
-        implementation 'com.google.code.gson:gson:2.8.9'
-        implementation 'dev.mayuna:mayus-json-utilities:1.3'
-    }
-    ```
-- Maven
-    - Too lazy.
-Feel free to PR this

 ### Interactive Message
 You need to register MayuCoreListener class within JDA event listeners
 ```java